 Water damage can happen at any moment and without much warning.
 Water can be particularly damaging to your property because it is so difficult to contain, clean up, and prevent secondary home damage like harmful black mold growth.
 When you experience water damage at your home or business, the first thing you should do is contact a water damage restoration company.
 At Supreme Restoration, we have years of experience preventing water damage from spreading and returning the property to its original condition.
 A common that we receive though is “how much does water damage restoration cost?”

 That’s an excellent question because the cost of water damage restoration can vary significantly from one project to another based on a variety of factors.
-So what are some of these common factors that influence the budget necessary to restore a property following water damage?
+So what are some of these common factors that influence the budget necessary to restore a property following a water damage?

 Your main expense categories will be Materials and Labor.